 We’ve got you covered.
 Check out these helpful blog posts:

 Remember that issuing RFx documents doesn’t have to be a manual process.
-RFx technology allows issuers to create RFx templates, collaborate with vendors, automatically score proposals and more.
+RFP software empowers RFP automation and allows issuers to create RFx templates, collaborate with vendors, automatically score proposals and more.
 Technology is transforming the procurement process and empowering better vendor selection.

 To learn more, check out this ebook: RFP software guide: How to find an RFP solution that identifies right-fit vendors.